 The importance of our health in relation to our finances has never been more apparent than it is now.
-If you cannot work or earn an income due to ill health then the impact on your ability to be able pay your mortgage, rent and other outgoings can be an additional stress that is not needed.
+If you cannot work or earn an income due to ill health then the impact on your ability to be able to pay your mortgage, rent, and other outgoings can be an additional stress that is not needed.
 For many, the financial implications of a loss of income and the ability to work are just as concerning as the illness itself.
 How will I pay my bills?
 How will I provide for my family?
 These are just some of the questions that people can find themselves asking when they become ill.
 And if that illness is a ‘critical’ illness, where the impact of the illness can be greater or the recovery period longer, then the concerns can be even larger.

 What is Critical Illness Cover?

-Critical Illness Cover is normally long-term insurance cover that pays out either a lump sum or a regular annual income if you are diagnosed with a critical or serious illness which is covered by the plan you have in place.
+Critical Illness Cover is normally a long-term insurance cover that pays out either a lump sum or a regular annual income if you are diagnosed with a critical or serious illness that is covered by the plan you have in place.
 You may use a policy to pay off all or part of a mortgage or cover other costs relating to your condition.

 Does every plan cover the same illnesses?

 No. While most providers cover similar critical illnesses overall, providers can cover different illnesses differently, using varying definitions when paying a claim.
 In this, it is important to ensure that you understand what, how and when your cover will payout.
 Examples of critical illnesses that might be covered include stroke, heart attack, and certain types and stages of cancer amongst many others.